MTawhid7/creative-catalyst-engine/README.md

 ```
 </details>

----

-## Repository Structure
+### Repository Structure

 ```
 creative-catalyst-engine/
+├── .vscode/
+│   └── launch.json         # VS Code debugger configurations for attaching to Docker containers.
+├── .env.example            # Template for environment variables.
 ├── .env                    # Local environment variables (API keys, DSN).
 Ignored by Git.
 ├── .gitignore              # Specifies files for Git to ignore.
 ├── .dockerignore           # Specifies files for Docker to ignore during image builds.
-├── Dockerfile              # The multi-stage blueprint for building our secure, production-ready container image.
+├── Dockerfile              # The multi-stage blueprint for building the secure, production-ready application image.
-├── docker-compose.yml      # The master orchestrator for running the entire application stack (api, worker, redis).
+├── docker-compose.yml      # The master orchestrator for running the entire application stack (api, worker, redis, chroma).
+├── docker-compose.debug.yml# Overrides for running services in debug mode with the VS Code debugger attached.
-├── requirements.in         # The high-level, human-managed list of Python dependencies.
+├── requirements.in         # The high-level, human-managed list of PRODUCTION dependencies.
+├── dev-requirements.in     # The high-level, human-managed list of DEVELOPMENT dependencies (e.g., pip-tools, debugpy).
-├── requirements.txt        # The full, frozen "lock file" of all dependencies, generated by pip-tools.
+├── requirements.txt        # The full, frozen "lock file" of production dependencies, generated by pip-tools.
+├── dev-requirements.txt    # The full, frozen "lock file" of development dependencies.
-├── clear_cache.py          # A utility script to wipe all caches (Redis, Chroma, files) for a fresh start.
+├── clear_cache.py          # A utility script to wipe all caches, designed to be run via Docker Compose.
 ├── LICENSE                 # The project's software license.
-├── README.md               # The high-level project documentation.
+├── README.md               # The high-level project documentation (the "User Manual").
-└── WORKFLOW_GUIDE.md       # The definitive guide to the team's Git workflow.
+└── WORKFLOW_GUIDE.md       # The definitive guide to the team's Git workflow (the "Contributor's Guide").
 │
 ├── api/                    # The Service Layer: Handles web requests, jobs, and observability.
 │   ├── __init__.py
-│   ├── main.py             # The FastAPI application, including Sentry initialization and ARQ job submission logic.
+│   ├── main.py             # The FastAPI application, including Sentry initialization and ARQ job submission/streaming logic.
 │   ├── worker.py           # Contains the main ARQ task function (`create_creative_report`).
 │   ├── worker_settings.py  # The configuration file for the ARQ worker, including Sentry initialization.
 │   ├── cache.py            # Async-native logic for the L0 (high-speed intent) Redis cache.